hamartias/github-backup/README.md

 # github-backup
-A very simple python script to create a zipfile containing all your github repos
+python script to create a zipfile containing all your github repos